Kermit-UGent/kermit-visual-identity/README.md

 - [Excalidraw](https://excalidraw.com/) is a virtual whiteboard for sketching hand-drawn like diagrams and schemas.
 - [Inkscape](https://inkscape.org/) is an open-source vector drawing program.
-- [Napkin.ai](https://www.napkin.ai/) is a tool to generate `business` visuals: flowcharts, funnels, etc from text to spice up your presentation.
+- [Napkin.ai](https://www.napkin.ai/) is a tool to generate `business` visuals: flowcharts, funnels, etc, from text to spice up your presentation.
 Figures can be downloaded as a whole (both png, svg as well as pdf), but also the individual components can be stored.
+- [Affinity Designer](https://affinity.serif.com/en-us/designer/) is a great alternative to Inkscape.
+It is professional software that requires a single fee.

 # Usage in presentations and documents